spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/priceproduct-module-details-reference-information.md

 There is Quote in a `filter/criteria` without items since this is additional information about the environment from where prices are requested.

-That `filter/criteria` is a flat object, so we filter only by its properties; however, plugins can use additional information (e.g., Quote) for filtering.
+That `filter/criteria` is a flat object, so we filter only by its properties; however, plugins can use additional information (for example, Quote) for filtering.

 ## Using the price dimensions